o3de/o3de.org/content/docs/userguide/lua-scripting-ces-the-lua-environment.md

+description: ' Learn about adding ScriptContext instances and using common code in the &ALYlong; Lua environment. '
+slug: lua-scripting-ces-the-lua-environment
+title: The Lua Environment (Advanced)
+---
 # The Lua Environment \(Advanced\)<a name="lua-scripting-ces-the-lua-environment"></a>

 By default, the Lumberyard component entity Lua environment is a single Lua environment \(or `lua_State`\)\.
 This environment is bound to the `BehaviorContext` that is owned by the `ComponentApplication`\.
 Because of this, it has access to all API operations that are reflected on startup\.